upcliujie/mesa/docs/drivers/llvmpipe.rst

 Linux
 ~~~~~

-On Linux, building will create a drop-in alternative for ``libGL.so``
+On Linux, building will create a drop-in alternative for :file:`libGL.so`
 into

 ::